Chart Color Schemes

 Singleton Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 13.7%, significantly below the NSW average of 32.2%.
-This indicates both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 47.7% of residents aged 15+ holding vocational credentials - advanced diplomas (9.7%) and certificates (38.0%).
+The area has lower university qualification rates at 13.7% compared to NSW's average of 32.2%.
+Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
+Vocational credentials are held by 47.7% of residents aged 15+, with advanced diplomas at 9.7% and certificates at 38.0%.
+Educational participation is high, with 30.6% currently enrolled in formal education: 12.4% in primary, 9.2% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education